 An IRB application needs to be submitted regardless of the type of research, but the detail will differ depending on whether human subjects are involved.
 The following guidelines will help direct the process.

-Students must receive approval of the capstone project or internship proposal from the capstone committee.
+Students must receive approval of the capstone project proposal from the capstone committee.

 Students must complete an application for IRB approval and all informed consent materials.

 The advisor must review, approve, and sign the proposal and IRB application as complete.

 Two copies of the proposal, the IRB application, and all consent or assent forms are submitted to the director of graduate studies for initial review by the following individuals:

 The application will be screened by the IRB chairman with input from the director of graduate studies to determine if the proposed activity

 i. involves no risk to the subject according to exempt criteria in 45 CFR 46.101, and so is exempt from full IRB review, or

 ii. requires full IRB review because it involves greater than no risk or non-exempt research.